 Selected World Bank Achievements in Afghanistan

 Education: The World Bank is helping to rehabilitate primary schools and train teachers, while giving technical assistance to strengthen the Ministries of Education and Higher Education.
 The Bank’s Education Quality Improvement Program (EQUIP) gives funds to communities to rehabilitate or construct school buildings and access teaching and learning materials.
-Since 2001, over 930 schools have been established and the construction of a further 900 is in progress.
-Nearly 11,000 communities have formed School Management Shuras (Councils) to oversee school management and in some cases construct schools as well.
-Teachers across all provinces have received teacher training, and 3,500 female teachers have received scholarships to attend Teacher Training Centers.
+Funds are directed through School Shuras, now functioning in more than 13,500 schools.
+Since 2001, a total of 442 schools have been constructed and 416 are under construction and expected to be built by March 2015.

 The Skills Development Program revived two key institutions in Kabul: the National Institute of Management and Administration that prepares young professionals to acquire junior level jobs in the public and private sectors; and the National Institute of Music that trains gifted young musicians, establishing a nurturing platform for music in the country.
 By March 2015, some 9,000 students are expected to graduate from both institutions.

 Health: Over the past decade, Afghanistan has made steady progress in the health sector.
 The number of health facilities in 11 target provinces nearly tripled from 148 to 432.
 Around 20,000 community health workers—half of them women—were trained and deployed throughout the country, increasing access to family planning and boosting childhood vaccinations.
 The number of facilities with trained female health workers rose from 25 percent before the project to 74 percent today.
 At the same time, the number of functioning health facilities increased from 496 to more than 2,000.
 These interventions have produced significant improvement in the coverage of reproductive and child health services, as well as a significant drop in maternal and child mortality.